sukhdeepg/insightful-list/README.md

 ## 2025-02-12
 - **Blog**: [Sequence learning: A paradigm shift for personalized ads recommendations](https://engineering.fb.com/2024/11/19/data-infrastructure/sequence-learning-personalized-ads-recommendations/)
+  > Meta's ad recommendation engine has undergone a transformation from Deep Learning Recommendation Models (DLRMs) that relied on human-engineered features to a system using **sequence learning** with **event-based features (EBFs)** to improve personalized ad delivery.
+The shift addresses the limitations of DLRMs, such as the loss of sequential and granular information, reliance on human intuition, and redundant feature spaces.
+The new system uses EBFs, which standardize heterogeneous inputs, incorporate rich information about events (like ad categories and timestamps), and replace legacy sparse features. **Event models** synthesize event embeddings, and **sequence models** use attention mechanisms to understand a person's behavior over time.
+This new approach has led to improved ad prediction accuracy, resulting in **2-4% more conversions on select segments**.
+The focus going forward involves scaling event sequences, developing more efficient sequence modeling architectures, and multimodal enrichment of event sequences.

 - **Blog**: [Behind the platform: the journey to create the LinkedIn GenAI application tech stack](https://www.linkedin.com/blog/engineering/generative-ai/behind-the-platform-the-journey-to-create-the-linkedin-genai-application-tech-stack)